spzSource/spzSource.github.io/_posts/2021-06-06-wiremock-case-study.md

 layout: post
 title: "WireMock case study: how to reduce delivery lead time"
 date: 2021-06-06 22:39:00 +0300
-categories: acceptance testing
+categories: qa
-tags: acceptance testing, test automation, wiremock
+tags: qa, acceptance testing, test automation, wiremock
 ---
 During the last half of the year, my team have done a lot in the context of automated acceptance testing for our services.
 The text below is an attempt to formalize what was done and what we've achieved as a team.